EliottA28/docker-MNIST/README.txt

 Classifier contains the python code to train the model (MLP) with MNIST data set. docker_app contains the Dockerfile and the files/directories required to build an image.
 MNIST_handwrittendigits contains 10 images of hand written digits extracted from the test set.

+Development description :

+First the model was trained on MNIST data set and saved.
+Then the docker image was build with the following organization : an 'app/' directory with two sub-directories 'inputs/' and 'output/'.
+It also contains, in the 'app/' directory, a file with the trained model and a python script able to load it and to read several images from the inputs folder and write the classification result in the output folder.
+In order to take inputs from the host machine and to deliver an output, two folders (inputs and output) are mounted to the container when it is created.
+The image has been upload on docker hub and a script can be used to simplify the application deployment.